 - Stay Connected

-Register for this webinar series to learn how to combat low-pathogen and high-pathogen avian influenza.
+Watch on-demand now to learn how to combat low-pathogen and high-pathogen avian influenza.

 H9N2 viruses have been circulating in Eurasian poultry industry resulting in great economic losses due to decline in egg production and moderate to high mortality.
 Influenza A viruses of the H9N2 subtype have been causing infections in poultry population around the globe.
 Even to this day H9N2 is still one of the three primary AI subtypes devastating poultry industry.
 Join this informative webinar series as industry experts discuss the ways to combat low-pathogen and high-pathogen avian influenza.